Othmantork/Godpool-bitcrack/README.md

 # Bitcrack-Randomiser

-Bitcrackrandomiser is a shared pool for Bitcoin puzzle **66, 67 and 68**.
-It works with Bitcrack.
+Bitcrackrandomiser is a shared pool for Bitcoin puzzle **66, 67 and 68** When the private key is found, the balance is shared among all members participating in the shared pool‌ only‌

-This is a shared pool.
-Different from the main pool when the private key is found, the balance is shared between all members participating in the shared pool‌‌ only
+shared pool use a database other than the main pool.
+That's why it's completely empty.
+Ranges scanned in the shared pool just stay there.
+It is not transferred to another pool.

 Supports <ins>Windows</ins>, <ins>Linux</ins> and <ins>MacOS</ins>.